(Published November 2015, last updated April 2025)

 Perhaps the most stirring of the monuments in Le Puy-en-Velay is the tiny Chapelle Saint-Michel, overlooking the town from the top of Rocher Saint-Michel d’Aiguilhe.

-A climb of 268 steps will bring you inside the chapel which was built in 961 AD and still oozes with charm and an overwhelming sense of history and serenity.
+A climb of 268 steps will bring you inside the chapel which was built in 961 CE and still oozes with charm and an overwhelming sense of history and serenity.

 Lace-making history of Le Puy-en-Velay